reinaldosimoes/design-resources/README.md

 - [Font Squirrel](https://www.fontsquirrel.com) Font Squirrel scours the internet for high quality, legitimately free fonts.

 ## 👤 Icons

-Graphic representation of something, a person or thing that is symbolic or is a noted figure.

 ### Static icons